0xAX/linux-insides/Booting/linux-bootstrap-3.md

 	((type *)__get_heap(sizeof(type),__alignof__(type),(n)))
 ```

 The goal of this macro is to allocate memory on the early heap.
-This macro calls the `__get_heap` function from the same header file with the following three parameters:
+This macro calls the `__get_heap` function from the same header file with the following parameters:

-- The size of the datatype to be allocated for
+- The size of the datatype the place on heap is to be allocated for
-- Specifies how variables of this type are to be aligned
+- Specifies how the allocated memory area should be aligned
-- How many items specified by the first parameter to allocate
+- How many items specified by the size of the first parameter to allocate

 The implementation of `__get_heap` is: